yraffah/yraffah.github.io/_posts/2012-03-18-A-Saudi-Pilot-Around-The-World.md

 This time he is doing something else; he will fly around the world in 40 days on his own aircraft.
 The initial plan was to fly solo but I guess certain conditions didn't allow such a thing so he is taking someone with him.

 He had to modify the plane a bit by installing extra fuel tanks in the rear passengers' compartment which should give him extra milage to fly without stopping for fuel.
-The departure will be most likely from ~~Al-Madinah Al Munawara~~ (Europe) then he will take either the eastbound or westbound depending on the weather conditions, etc..
+The departure will be most likely from <s>Al-Madinah Al Munawara</s> (Europe) then he will take either the eastbound or westbound depending on the weather conditions, etc..

 This video has a quick interview with him in the first few minutes.